geeofree/geeofree/src/notes/angular/3-Components.md

 ## @Input()

-Components can expose properties to take inputs from a parent component using the `@Input` property decorator:
+Components can expose properties that parent components can define values to using the `@Input` property decorator:

 ```ts
 // child.component.ts